craig-willis/ndslabs-iassist-startup/README.md

-# ndslabs-iassist-startup
-NDSLabs setup/configuration for IASSIST cluster
+# Startup scripts for IASSIST cluster

-Below are the steps used to create www.iassist.ndslabs.org cluster:
+Below are the steps used to create www.iassist.ndslabs.org cluster.

 ## Provision nodes, install Kubernetes servies
 Start the deploy-tools container